smartboxgroup/smartbox-skeleton/docs/pages/_camel/FlowsBuilder.md

 ---

 # How FlowsBuilder compiler pass works
-One key factor to be able to translate the Apache Camel xml flows into Symfony services is the ```FlowsBuilder``` compiler pass.
+One key factor in being able to translate the Apache Camel xml flows into Symfony services is the ```FlowsBuilder``` compiler pass.
-This is executed when the symfony container is generated the first time the application is executed.
+This is executed when the Symfony container is generated, the first time the application is executed.

 ## Processor definition registry
-The first thing that happen in this compiler pass is to get the list of the different ```ProcessorDefinition``` the bundle supports.
+The first thing that happens in this compiler pass is to get the list of the different ```ProcessorDefinition``` the bundle supports.
 A ```ProcessorDefintion``` is a service that defines how a particular element in the Apache Camel xml flow needs to be parsed.
 For instance a ```multicast``` element in the xml flow will be parsed in a different way than a ```recipientList``` element.
-All these ```ProcessorDefintion``` services are defined in CamelConfig in the file ```Resources/config/services.yml``` and tagged with the name ```smartesb.definitions``` that is the tag name the compiler pass uses to find these services.
+All these ```ProcessorDefintion``` services are defined in CamelConfig, in the file ```Resources/config/services.yml```, and are tagged with the name ```smartesb.definitions```, which is the tag name the compiler pass uses to find these services.
 See below some examples:
 ```yaml
 services:
   smartesb.definitions.multicast: